 If you have multiple bikes, a big advantage of GPS computers is that you can swap them from one to another without faffing around changing set-up.

-Bryton has an eight-model range from the simple, non-mapping Rider 10 and Rider One to the full-featured Aero 60.
+Bryton has a range that covers all bases, from the simple, non-mapping Rider 10 and Rider One to the full-featured Aero 60.
 Variations in the included accessories mean the complete range is extensive.
 Many of Bryton's units feature long battery life — in some cases up to 35 hours.

 Cycling accessories maker Cateye has long included computers in its range, and has several models with GPS capability.